-I am one of the few plastic surgeons offering a range of procedures that utilize PRP as a solo entity and in combination with fat and as an adjunct to existing facial plastic procedures.
-I want to make sure that my patients don’t feel that PRP is just “snake oil”.
-It is useful—but you have to know how to use it.
+I am one of the few plastic surgeons offering a range of procedures that utilize PRP as a solo entity, in combination with fat, and as an adjunct to existing facial plastic procedures.
+I want to make sure that my patients don’t feel that PRP is just “snake oil” with false promises.
+PRP is useful—but you have to know how to use it.
 In today’s world, anything good is exploited for the purpose of profit.
-Even BOTOX

-is available in adulterated forms because there is the potential for quick profit.
+Even BOTOX® is available in adulterated forms because there is the potential for quick profit.
 My motto has always been to educate my patients.
 I want them to know what they are getting, and why we are doing it.
 PRP is no different.
-It works great given that it iused correctly, and is harvested correctly.
+It works great given that it used correctly, and is harvested correctly.

-If you want to know more about PRP for regenerative options…call me!
-If you are in Houston…drop by!
+If you want to know more about PRP for regenerative options contact us today!